 Germany and Senegal enjoy good political relations.
-Federal Chancellor Angela Merkel and Senegalese President Macky Sall last met in July 2017 on the sidelines of the G20 Summit in Hamburg.
+Federal Chancellor Angela Merkel and Senegalese President Macky Sall last met in late November 2017 on the sidelines of the African Union-European Union Summit in Abidjan.
 The two countries share common interests, such as supporting the United Nations Multidimensional Integrated Stabilization Mission (MINUSMA) in Mali or the work of the International Criminal Court (ICC) in The Hague.
 Senegal is one of the partner countries in the Compact with Africa initiative, which was launched during the German G20 Presidency in 2017 and is aimed at promoting economic development on the African continent by improving the framework conditions for investment.

-There are a number of German organisations operating in Dakar, including five political foundations – the Friedrich-Ebert-Stiftung (FES), the Friedrich Naumann Foundation for Freedom (FNF), the Heinrich Böll Foundation (HBS), the Konrad-Adenauer-Stiftung (KAS) and the Rosa Luxemburg Foundation (RLS) – as well as the Goethe-Institut, the German Academic Exchange Service (DAAD), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Kreditanstalt für Wiederaufbau (KfW).
+Germany maintains five political foundations in Dakar (the Friedrich-Ebert-Stiftung (FES), the Friedrich Naumann Foundation for Freedom (FNF), the Heinrich Böll Foundation (HBS), the Konrad-Adenauer-Stiftung (KAS) and the Rosa Luxemburg Foundation (RLS)), as well as the Goethe-Institut, the German Academic Exchange Service (DAAD), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Kreditanstalt für Wiederaufbau (KfW).

-A bilateral investment protection agreement has been in place since 1966.
+A bilateral investment protection agreement has been in place since 1966 while negotiations on an agreement on the avoidance of double taxation began in April 2018.
 There is no German Chamber of Industry and Commerce in Senegal, nor are there any Delegate Offices of German Industry and Commerce.

 The principal cultural intermediary is the Goethe-Institut in Dakar.
-Cultural programmes featuring music (participation of German musicians in Senegalese festivals), photography, the visual arts and modern dance are just some of the facets of the lively exchange in this area.
-Cooperation in higher education, such as through the scholarship programmes of the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation (AvH) also plays an important role in cultural exchange between the two countries, as do town twinning arrangements and school partnerships as well as partnerships between parishes and dioceses (for example between Thiès and Bamberg).
+Cultural programmes featuring music, photography, the visual arts and modern dance, as well as the promotion of creative industries, are just some of the facets of the lively exchange in this area.
+Cooperation in higher education and research also plays an important role, (scholarship programmes of the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation (AvH) and the Albert Einstein German Academic Refugee Initiative; support of the African research cooperation West African Service Centre on Climate Change and Adapted Land Use (WASCAL) and a research chair for mathematics at the African Institute for Mathematical Science; research project of the German Historical Institute (DHI) in Paris together with the Cheikh Anta Diop University in Dakar), as do town twinning arrangements and school partnerships as well as partnerships between parishes and dioceses (for example between Thiès and Bamberg).

 German ranks fourth among the foreign languages taught in Senegalese schools.
 There are German Departments at the Université Gaston Berger de Saint-Louis and the Université Cheikh Anta Diop de Dakar.
-The DAAD has a lector working in Dakar.
+The DAAD has a lector and a language assistant working in Dakar.